 Edward Loomis Jr., he's the former technical director for the Office of Signals.

-In other words, signal intercept processing, as well as other ex-intelligence officers with equally impressive credentials.
+In other words, Signal Intercept Processing, as well as other ex-intelligence officers with equally impressive credentials.

-Now that doesn't, of course, mean the group is right in terms of the analysis and finding the analysis on and on and on, but this is a very persuasive and fascinating thing because the implications are grave.
+Now, that doesn't, of course, mean the group is right in terms of the analysis and finding the analysis on and on and on, but this is a very persuasive and fascinating thing because the implications are grave.

-Muller, why is he even there?
+Mueller, why is he even there?

 He should close up shop.